 I loved shooting Andrew W.K. because he brought us in for the last three songs – the crescendo of his show.
 Phantogram used a screen in front for their first few songs, so they had us shoot five, six, and seven.
 I appreciate this conscientious decision on the part of the bands to think about when it was best to have us take the best photos.
-You can also just be strategic for good pro photos in the beginning and then build the show drama as the show goes on.
+You can also just be strategic with your lighting for good pro photos in the beginning and then bring on the drama later in the show.

 No Red Lights – Seriously!